More choice is always better, right?

 Notice how the print and print & web subscriptions are exactly the same price.

 Remember the jam experiment that showed the paradox of choice in the beginning of this post?
 If you contrast it with the decoy effect, you’ll see that they don’t contradict each other.
-Which means we can test different combinations of all these principles to optimize our stores, using the winning principles to persuade more visitors more often.
+Which means we can test different combinations of all these principles to optimize our stores, using the winning principles to influence buying behaviors more often.

 Thankfully we have Nir Eyal, author of Hooked: How To Build Habit Forming Products, to help us in that department.
 Nir calls triggers “the actuators of behavior” or the spark plugs that help form habits.
 Here are the two kind of triggers, external and internal, and how you can use them to spark new habits in your customers.